Chapter 13:

 Where the hell is it?

 A shadow covered the ground I was standing on.
 The dragon was perched up on the manor’s roof, with its wings spread.
 Its shrill roar reminded me of a demonic EAS alarm.
-I saw movement in my peripheral vision.
+Sudden movement in my peripheral vision.
 It was Lady Evelyn.
-An idea sprung up.

 I made a mad dash for the not-so-fair lady.
 The dragon leapt down, but I managed to slide underneath it.
 I sprung up and dived for Lady Evelyn.
-She slammed the door in my face, but I shoulder-barged straight through.
+She slammed the door in my face, but I shoulder-barged straight through it.
 The door exploded into splinters.
-Lady Evelyn fell down.
-I effortlessly lift her to her feet with one hand, then put a dagger to her throat.
+Lady Evelyn fell down with a terrified scream.
+I effortlessly lifted her to her feet with one hand, then put a dagger to her throat.
 “We just want to talk!”
 I yelled out.

 The dragon shrieked again.